microsoft/Azure-PDF-Form-Processing-Automation-Solution-Accelerator/Deployment/2_machine_learning_model/README.md

 4. In the `train` folder, create two folders.
 One named `contoso_set_1` and the other named `contoso_set_2`.
 5. Upload the sample labeling files in [Data/samples/train/contoso_set_1](../Data/samples/train/contoso_set_1) and [Data/samples/train/contoso_set_2](../Data/samples/train/contoso_set_2)  into the corresponding folders.
 You now have two full sets of pre-labeled data to create the machine learning models.

-### Step 3: Train and Merge Form Recognizer ML Models
+### Step 3: Train and Merge ML Models
-In this step you will train custom Azure Form Recognizer ML models and merge them into a composite model.
-For more information, please refer to Azure online document [Compose Custom Models v3.0](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/compose-custom-models-v3?tabs=studio).
+In this step you will train custom ML models and merge them into a composite model.
+For more information, please refer to Azure online document [how to create and compose custom models with Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/compose-custom-models?view=doc-intel-4.0.0&viewFallbackFrom=form-recog-3.0.0&preserve-view=true&tabs=studio).

-1. Go to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio), scroll down to  `Custom Model` and select `Create new`, as illustrated below.
+1. Go to [Document Intelligence Studio - Microsoft Azure](https://documentintelligence.ai.azure.com/studio), scroll down to  `Custom Model` and select `Create new`, as illustrated below.

 ![FR Create Custom Model](../Images/FR-Create-Custom-Model.png)

 2. Select `+Create a project` to create a project.
 3. Enter a project name.
 For example `SafetyFormProject-Set-1` or any other project name of your choice.
 4. Enter a project description.
-For example `Custom form recognizer model with samples contoso_set_1` and click `Continue`.
+For example `Custom model with samples contoso_set_1` and click `Continue`.
-5. Select your Subscription, Resource Group and Azure Form Recognizer created by the deployment scripts [main-deploy.ps1](../1_deployment_scripts/main-deploy.ps1).
+5. Select your Subscription, Resource Group and Azure AI Document Intelligence created by the deployment scripts [main-deploy.ps1](../1_deployment_scripts/main-deploy.ps1).
 6. Select the latest API Version.
 This solution was tested with API version 2022-08-31, as illustrated below.
 Click `Continue`.![FR Custom Model AIP Version](../Images/FR-Custom-Model-API-Version.png)
 7. Now you will be prompted to enter the training data source, as illustrated below.
 Select your subscription.
 Select Resource Group, and Azure storage created by the deployment scripts [main-deploy.ps1](../1_deployment_scripts/main-deploy.ps1).
 Enter `samples` in the Blob container field.
 Enter `train/contoso_set_1` in the Folder path field.
 Click `Continue`.

 ![FR Training Data Set](../Images/FR-Training-Data-Set.png)

 8. Review Information and click `Create Project`.
-This step connects the form recognizer studio to Azure data lake storage/container resource in your subscription to access the training data.
+This step connects the document intelligence studio to Azure data lake storage/container resource in your subscription to access the training data.
 9. After the project is created, forms with OCR, field key and value pair will appear as illustrated below.
 Click '`Train`' on upper right corner,

 ![FR Label Data and Train](../Images/FR-Label-Data-and-Train.png)